-A well managed and designed freestall barn can support high levels of milk production and animal well-being.
-The purpose of the Redpath freestall barn is to provide the cows with a comfortable, clean, dry resting area within the Freestall area.
-The freestall is designed to allow the cow to enter and exit the stall using a natural reclining, resting, and rising motion ideally without overly striking the stall structure itself.
-Well designed freestalls present minimal opportunity for injury, and promote more time for lying / resting.
+A well-managed and designed Freestall barn can support high levels of milk production and animal well-being.
+The purpose of the Redpath Freestall barn is to provide the cows with a comfortable, clean, dry resting area within the Freestall area.
+The Freestall is designed to allow the cow to enter and exit the stall using a natural reclining, resting, and rising motion ideally without overly striking the stall structure itself.
+Well-designed Freestalls present minimal opportunity for injury, and promote more time for lying / resting.

 Increasing lying time may increase rumination, improve immune status, increase blood flow to the mammary system, reduce stress on the hoof, and reduce the incidence of lameness in a herd.

-Often, dairy farmers wonder why their cows do not spend as much time lying in their freestalls as they should.
+Often, dairy farmers wonder why their cows do not spend as much time lying in their Freestalls as they should.
 This situation is particularly problematic if the cows choose to lie in the manure-covered hard alleys of the barn.

-One option is to connect a Redpath deep-litter loafing area directly to the freestalls structure so that cows may walk through to and loafing area for relief from potential freestall boredom and constriction. see here
+One option is to connect a Redpath deep-litter loafing area directly to the Freestalls structure so that cows may walk through to and loafing area for relief from potential Freestall boredom and constriction. see here

-Continuous monitoring of stall use and cow behavior while getting into and out of stalls is essential for assessing cow comfort.
-By understanding what behaviors to look for, you can learn what minor adjustments need to be made to the standard recommendations to best fit the needs of cows in your facilities.
+Continuous monitoring of stall use and cow behaviour while getting into and out of stalls is essential for assessing cow comfort.
+By understanding what behaviours to look for, you can learn what minor adjustments need to be made to the standard recommendations to best fit the needs of cows in your facilities.
 Watch the cows as they lie in the stalls.
 Think about how a cow gets up when she is on pasture.
 Space is needed to accommodate the normal rising motion of a dairy cow.

 Do the cows enter the stalls with ease and with minimal hesitation?
 Do they come into contact with any part of the stall while lying down?
 Watch cows as they rise from a resting position.
 Do they come into contact with any part of the stall while getting up?
 Is there adequate lunge space for their heads as they rise?
 Do you see any potential for injury as the cows get into and out of stalls?
 Do cows spend considerable time standing in the stall, showing hesitation, before lying down in the stall?
 Do they push their nose or mouth against pipes or stall structures?
-Do cows stand in the freestall, swinging their heads to the left and right?
+Do cows stand in the Freestall, swinging their heads to the left and right?
 Once cows are lying, do they appear calm or restless?

 Finally, spend some time focusing on cows’ hocks, knees, and rumps.
-Do you see any evidence of injury, abrasions, abscesses, bumps, or bruises that may have resulted from getting into and out of the freestalls?
+Do you see any evidence of injury, abrasions, abscesses, bumps, or bruises that may have resulted from getting into and out of the Freestalls?
 If you stand in front of the stall and drop to your knees, is it a painful process?
 If so, how do you think this “knee test” reflects the cow’s experience in using the stall?
-Your observations may indicate that potential improvements can be made through freestall modifications of the adjustable Redpath hoops.
+Your observations may indicate that potential improvements can be made through Freestall modifications of the adjustable Redpath hoops.